terr4m/terraform-provider-shell/docs/data-sources/script.md

 page_title: "shell_script (Data Source) - terraform-provider-shell"
 subcategory: ""
 description: |-
   The Shell script data source (shell_script) allows you to execute an arbitrary command as the read part of a Terraform lifecycle.
 The script must output a JSON string to the file defined by the TF_SCRIPT_OUTPUT environment variable and the file must be consistent on re-reading.
+If the script exits with a non-zero code the provider will ready any text from the file defined by the TF_SCRIPT_ERROR environment variable and return it as part of the error diagnostics.
 ---

 # shell_script (Data Source)

 The _Shell_ script data source (`shell_script`) allows you to execute an arbitrary command as the read part of a _Terraform_ lifecycle.
 The script must output a JSON string to the file defined by the `TF_SCRIPT_OUTPUT` environment variable and the file must be consistent on re-reading.
+If the script exits with a non-zero code the provider will ready any text from the file defined by the `TF_SCRIPT_ERROR` environment variable and return it as part of the error diagnostics.

 ## Example Usage